 Despite its limitations, there are some very good reasons to use a home test for cholesterol.
 Perhaps you have an elderly parent who will not leave home to go to the doctor.
 Or maybe you don’t have medical insurance and can’t get a doctor to accept you without it.
 In one case, a man used his home cholesterol testing kit to test his whole family in order to convince them to go for a more extensive cholesterol screening.

 The best thing about at home cholesterol test can do for you is giving you a reason to improve your health by exercising, eating better, stopping bad habits, and/or going to the doctor to have your cholesterol tested more extensively.
 If it at least encourages you to improve your cholesterol numbers, it will have been worth what you spent on it.

 Remember that you need to fast for at least 8 hours before you test your blood.
 So, it is recommended that you do it first thing in the morning.
-That’s way better than heading out to the lab without your morning shot of espresso.
 Also, don’t forget to sterilize the lancets before and after you use it.